Regulation in Progress

 She did not go swimming that afternoon.
 Nor did she sit in the garden to read.

-She did enjoy a pot of tea — while standing — and paced the kitchen, contemplating the vagaries of curiosity, and whether her favourite red bikini might now be better colour-coordinated to her slightly blushed skin.
+She did enjoy a pot of tea — while standing — and paced the kitchen, contemplating the vagaries of curiosity, and whether her favourite red bikini might now be better colour-coordinated to her bottom.

 She decided not to check.

-There was a very small part of her — a small, ill-advised, incorrigible part — that was already wondering what the Mark Three version might have to offer...
+There was a very small part of her, a small, ill-advised, incorrigible part, that was wondering what the Mark Three version might have to offer.
+Perhaps a less ambiguous video display, a choice of implements, or a rear-view action camera?

 When the owners arrived for check-out, they were every bit as charming as their property.